mascarenhasv/techmart-2026/README.md

 # ⚠️ EDUCATIONAL TRAINING MATERIAL

-This codebase contains **intentionally flawed code** with fake credentials for teaching technical debt identification.

 **All credentials are fake.
 No real systems exist.**

+This codebase contains **intentionally flawed code** with fake credentials for teaching technical debt identification:

-#### KSB - S21:
+#### KSBs:
-- Identify and remediate technical debt, assess for updates and obsolescence as part of continuous improvement.
+- **S21**: Identify and remediate technical debt, assess for updates and obsolescence as part of continuous improvement.
+- **K28**: Continuous improvement including how to: capture good practice and lessons learned.
+- **B3**: Quality focus that promotes continuous improvement utilising peer review techniques, innovation and creativity to the data system development process to improve processes and address business challenges.
 ---

 # TechMart Sales Pipeline